 - High-Quality Printing: Print the document in high fidelity.

 - Copying Content: Copy or otherwise extract text and graphics from the document.

-- Document Assembling: Insert, rotate, or delete pages and create document outline items or thumbnail images.
+- Document Assembly: Insert, rotate, or delete pages and create document outline items or thumbnail images.

 - Editing Annotations and Forms: Add or modify text annotations and fill in interactive form fields.